vgopal02/CoffeeQuiz/README.md

    -  ## Home Page
         -   The user is welcomed into the site with a clear header and description of the quiz.
         -   The user has three options - to be able to play the game , view instructions of the game or to view highscores generated so far.
-        -   The instructions option opens up a modal where the user is able to understand how to proceed further.
+        -   The instruction option opens up a modal where the user is able to understand how to proceed further.
-        -   The page is responsive on all device sizes
         -   Font Colors have been limited to white and black to ensure text is visible against its background and clear to the user.
+        - The page is responsive on all device sizes.

 <p align="center">